Pea Ridge, Florida

 Pea Ridge is a community in Santa Rosa County, Florida, United States, located along U.S. Highway 90, east of Pace.
 It was designated a Census-designated place (CDP) by the Census Bureau by the 2010 census.
-The CDP had a total area of 2.82 sqmi, with a population of 3,787 at the 2020 census, up from 3,587 at the 2010 census.
+The CDP had a total area of 2.82 sqmi, with a population of 3,787 at the 2020 census.
 It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.